OngMinXian/NUSPlanner/README.md

 <img src = "https://user-images.githubusercontent.com/79785001/180224618-3caa3e8b-5996-4a2c-a820-1ced84a89def.png">
 </p>

 Figuring out a coherent direction for the Dashboard page and Progress report page was our greatest challenge in Milestone 3 as we had long grappled with the task of deriving actionable insights from the user data collected.
-Our attempts to design these pages were hindered further by our threadbare designs in Milestone 2 which we had to completely overhaul.
 Fortunately we managed to gain inspiration and produced the code and design for these pages in a much shorter period of time than we had initially anticipated.

 <p align = "center">
 <img src = "https://user-images.githubusercontent.com/79785001/180240754-600a402a-8ec4-4fa6-ac0c-24267daed55b.png">